 Bellini

-What started out as a seasonal specialty at Harry’s Bar in Venice soon became a worldwide sensation and is still one of the very popular Italian drinks today.
+What started as a seasonal specialty at Harry’s Bar in Venice soon became a worldwide sensation and is still one of the trendy Italian drinks today.

 Be sure to try this drink in Italy, especially at Harry’s Bar in the Veneto region, and make this popular drink at home!